Gray135/customer-engagement-strategy/README.md

 # Customer Engagement Strategy — Excel Project

+Simulating a real-world CS Ops decision model using Excel — from data cleaning to engagement strategy.

+---
 ## Overview

-This project simulates how a Customer Success Operations Analyst might analyze customer engagement data and generate **Next Best Action** recommendations to help drive continued engagement and retention.
+This Excel-based project simulates how a Customer Success Operations Analyst might structure customer engagement data into a repeatable decision-making model.
+I plan to expand this logic into SQL and Power BI to scale the insights and compare tooling approaches.

 I built this project in Excel to deepen my understanding of **engagement strategy logic** and how tools like Gainsight structure decision models.
 My goal was to mimic part of a CS Ops workflow — from data cleaning to segmentation to action recommendations — using only Excel.

+---

+## Who Should View This Project

+This project is relevant for:

+- Hiring managers evaluating CX Analyst or CS Ops candidates
+- Recruiters seeking Excel-based workflow experience
+- Teams who still rely on logic-driven decision tools in the absence of full automation or predictive models

+---

 ## Business Goal

 Simulate an internal customer engagement model that could help a Customer Success Operations or CS Ops team: